erhsparks/app_academy_prepwork/w2/w2d3/io_exercises.md

 # I/O Exercises

-* Write a number guessing game.
+* Write a `guessing_game` method.
 The computer should choose a number between 1 and 100.
 Prompt the user to `guess a number`.
 Each time through a play loop, get a guess from the user.
 Print the number guessed and whether it was `too high` or `too low`.
 Track the number of guesses the player takes.
 When the